tttmmmyyyy/fixlang/BuiltinLibraries.md

 Convert a HashSet into an iterator.

 # Module `Math`
+// A math library.
+// Importing this module automatically links libm.so to the program.

 ## `_gcd_nonneg : I64 -> I64 -> I64`
 Calculate greatest common divisors of two non-negative integers.